getzep/zep-python/examples/langchain-langserve/README.md

    This will take you to the playground where you can interact with the RAG Vector Store chain.
    Please note that you need to have the server running and accessible at `localhost:8050` for this to work.

+   This RAG pipeline is based on the article https://www.theguardian.com/environment/2023/sep/28/plastic-eating-bacteria-enzyme-recycling-waste.

+   Try asking "Which sample did they place under a microscope?"